-The Automated Flow Paths command allows the user to select subbasins and have the software compute the longest flow path for one or more subbasins.
-The computations rely on the previously computed flow direction grid using the Delineate Subbasins command.
+The Automated Flow Paths command allows the user to select subbasins and direct the software compute the longest flow path for one or more subbasins.
+The computations rely on the previously computed flow direction grid generated with the Delineate Subbasins command.
 Therefore, the user should only select subbasins that were computed using the Delineate Subbasins command.

 The longest flow path is widely used in hydrology for computing time of concentration and lag time.

 Lag Time and Time of Concentration (TOC) are two different but related terms that are used in hydrology computations.
 They represent the time required for runoff to travel from the hydraulically most distant point in the watershed to the outlet.
 The hydraulically most distant point is the point with the longest travel time to the watershed outlet and is not necessarily the point with the longest flow distance to the outlet.
 It is a function of the topography, hydrologic soil type, and land use within the subbasin.

 Follow the steps below to use the Automated Flow Paths command:

 From the Watershed ribbon menu, select the Automated Flow Paths command.

 The Automated Flow Paths dialog box will be displayed.

 The following sections describe the Automated Flow Paths command and how to interact with the above dialog box.